Matrix factorizations via Koszul duality: Equivariant matrix factorizations

 \section{Equivariant matrix factorizations}

-In this section, we study the orbifold version of the Theorem~\ref{thm:koszul} and its applications to the category of equivariant matrix factorizations.
+In this section we study the orbifold version of Theorem~\ref{thm:koszul} and its applications to categories of equivariant matrix factorizations.
 Throughout the section we work over the ground field $k=\C$ as we need to consider characters of groups.

-\paragraph \textbf{Orbifold Koszul duality.} Let $C:=\sym(V)$ to be the symmetric coalgebra over a vector space $V$ and let $M:C\rightarrow k$ be a linear map on $C$ that vanishes on scalar and linear terms.
+\paragraph{Equivariant Koszul duality.} Let $C:=\bS(V)$ to be the symmetric coalgebra over a vector space $V$ and let $M:C\rightarrow k$ be a linear map on $C$ that vanishes on scalar and linear terms.
 Consider a finite abelian group $G$ acting on $C$ via coalgebra morphisms and that the action preserves the linear map $M$, i. e. the composition